maynagler/crncyCnvrt/README.md

 # crncyCnvrt

-CurncyCnvrt is just a basic currency convertor.
+CrncyCnvrt is just a basic currency convertor.

 well, this is just a test-project I did on my spare time when I was intrested on how does Chrome Extensions work.
 It was actually useful at the end - and I am using this extension from time to time.